Seeking Legal Advice

 The parent/support worker may go with the person who has experienced a crime, to help them to find, call and talk to a lawyer or report to police.
 It is important to not take over or speak for them.
 Your role is one of support only, rather than authority.
 It may be useful to see yourself as an interpreter rather than the person who tells the story.
 The person may also need help write down what the next steps are, to collect all any information or paperwork needed and process or make sense of the information from the lawyer.

 Each case is unique and a support person cannot assume what will happen to a person nor give your opinion as legal advice.
 It is important the person is given all the relevant information about what the legal opinion/advise is, as knowing the legal implications is vital in good decision making.

 The role of a support person is to support the person by giving emotional support, standing alongside them during the process, acting as an interpreter – that is explaining things that they do not understand or asking that something is asked or explained again, providing accessible information that they need during the process.

 Communication is a very real difficulty for a number of people and you could see your role as that of being a facilitator or an interpreter, as you relay and clarify information each party gives to the other without adding in your view or interpretation of the situation.

 This is some basic general information to assist you based on our knowledge, the current research and our experience.
 For specific advice consult a lawyer.

-It’s important to get accurate advice from professionals in the given area – Legal Support Services include:
+It’s important to get accurate advice from professionals in the given area – Legal and other Support Services include: